Organize Your Kitchen Cabinets

 and/or food for each work zone.

-Tip: Label It
+TIP: Label It

-you use sticky notes to label each cabinet with its contents since things
+I recommend using sticky notes to label each cabinet with its contents since things

 are likely to be arranged a little (or a lot) differently than they were before

 help you and your family to get used to the new layout.

 In my home this step

 is crucial since my husband is an imprinter.

 If I change my mind and relocate something one week after we have moved into a new home,